danielsanfr/universitys-homeworks/distributed-systems/README.md

 The results are in CSV files and plotted in graphs.

 If you want to generate the results,  just update the ".csv" files existing with data from their tests on JuliaBox.
-So, assuming you have a complete installation of **R environment** on your computer (including `r-cran-gplots` package in the case of Ubuntu), just run the following command to generate the graphs:
+So, assuming you have a complete installation of **R environment** on your computer (including `r-cran-gplots` package in the case of **Ubuntu**), just run the following command to generate the graphs: `Rscript b-multicast.r` or `Rscript r-multicast.r`.

 ## References